 credit cards (generally 35,000 or 50,000 points).

 Brands most affected

 Ritz-Carlton fans will be disappointed, as its properties have been significantly affected.
 Only 1 property was reclassified to a lower category, while 27 were moved to a higher category.
 Bargains for this luxurious brand will now be much harder to come by.

 On the other hand, the Delta brand had the largest net decline (6 properties up and 16 down).

 Of the legacy Starwood brands, only two brands had more properties move down in category than move up (Le Meridien 16 up and 18 down) and Sheraton (74 up and 80 down).
 All its other brands had overall moves upwards, most notably Westin and Aloft.

-Members with families will also be disappointed.
+Members with young families will also be disappointed.
 Marriott legacy brands of Residence Inn and TownePlace Suites both had many more properties increase in category (and cost) than decrease.

 Courtyard and Fairfield Inn were also heavily impacted.